marianoguerra/founders-in-germany/source/financing.rst

 ..............

 Relatives and Friends
-    for small sums
+    For small sums

 Partners and Shareholders
-    stakeholders can provide capital.
+    Stakeholders can provide capital.
 However the may want to have a say in the company.

 Subordinated loans
     The program "ERP capital for establishing" is intended for founders,